KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`
 2. found 'node-fetch' in file `fetch_logos.js`: Replace it with built-in fetch.
 3. found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
-4. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-5. found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`
+4. found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`
-6. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+5. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-LocalEvents by dwoolridge](https://github.com/dwoolridge/MMM-LocalEvents)